sherifabdlnaby/prism/internal/processor/vips/readme.md

 ##### `export`
  * This is a required setting
  * Value type is config
+ * This setting controls the export of the picture
  * There is a default config for this setting which is

        format: jpeg